 How is VWM diagnosed?

-VWM is diagnosed on the basis of the clinical symptoms in combination with the results of a Magnetic Resonance Imaging (MRI) scan of the brain, which shows a distinctive pattern of abnormalities of the white matter of the brain (see our fact sheet on the MRI for more information).
+VWM is diagnosed on the basis of the clinical symptoms in combination with the results of a Magnetic Resonance Imaging (MRI) scan of the brain, which shows a distinctive pattern of abnormalities of the white matter of the brain.
 Subsequently, DNA analysis of the eIF2B genes can identify the genetic defect.

 What is the treatment for VWM?